 And so I went down and spent the weekend with Phil and his family, held hands with Evelyn, and heard Blake preach.

-In regard to his dad, a man I most certainly wish I'd never married, my preacher-boy son said, "Well, whenever you wish you'd never married Dad, just take a look at Evelyn."
+My preacher-boy looked me in the eye and said, "Well, whenever you wish you'd never married Dad, just take a look at Evelyn."

-Ahh!
-And so as of last Sunday my new philosophy is this.
 Forget forgiveness.
 Forget whatever the heck it is, or isn't.
-Instead focus on the life and love that is, miraculously growing out of all that old darkness.
+Instead focus on the life and love that is miraculously growing out of all that darkness.